CaskeyCoding/CaskeyCoding/README.md

 - 👀 I’m interested in automation, cloud technologies, and mowing the lawn.
 - 🌱 I’m currently learning python, AWS, and Azure.
 - 💞️ I’m looking to collaborate on open source projects.
-- 📫 Email me : me eric@caskeycoding.com.
+- 📫 Email me : eric@caskeycoding.com.

 <!---
 CaskeyCoding/CaskeyCoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.